keithbuhler/keithbuhler.github.io/teach/PHI-305-S2016-Syllabus.md

 There is a midterm and final.
 The Study Guide with all the questions is posted online.
 The tests will assess (a) your knowledge definitions of key philosophical terms, (b) knowledge of historical facts relevant to health care ethics, (c) your familiarity with major health care theories and (d) your mastery of the arguments for and against these theories.

 ### Unit Papers:
-Every student will write five Unit Papers.
+Every student will write 5-6 Unit Papers.
 These Unit Papers help you synthesize your own views after doing the readings and listening to lectures and participating in the discussions.
 This assignment is pass/fail, so folllow the instructions closely.
 I will not tolerate plagiarism — unintentional or intentional.
 Be careful to cite your sources correctly.
 If I detect plagiarism, I will contact you.
 The assignment will receive a zero, and disciplinary action may follow.
 The instructions are posted online.

 ### Extra Credit: